STARTING A BUSINESS

 If you choose to create a legal business entity, you will need to decide what kind of business entity you want to create.
 There are several kinds of business structures to choose between, all of which have different federal tax implications.
 This process involves paperwork and it is important to speak with an accountant and lawyer before choosing your business structure.
 If you are operating a legal business entity in Virginia, you must register with the state.

-The Northeast Regional Aquaculture Center (NRAC) has fact sheets available to aide new and continuing aquaculturists in developing a business plan.
-Helpful documents include a planning overview, a risk management factsheet, and a marketing aquaculture products factsheet.
+The Northeastern Regional Aquaculture Center (NRAC) has fact sheets available to aide new and continuing aquaculturists in developing a business plan.
+Helpful documents include Business Planning for Aquaculturists, Planning For Success, a Risk Management factsheet, and a Marketing Aquaculture Products factsheet.
 The Marine Advisory Program at the Virginia Institute of Marine Science (VIMS) publishes an annual Situation and Outlook Report, which is helpful to see the growth and trends in the shellfish culture industry.
 This report shows sales trends covering more than ten years of clam and oyster aquaculture in the state.

 Creating a realistic budget is important for both small-scale and large-scale aquaculture operations.
-Consider using resources developed by the Marine Advisory Program at VIMS including the Oyster Budget User Manual, the small scale and medium scale Oyster Budget Spreadsheets, the sample small scale and medium scale Oyster Budgets, the sample Oyster Crop Budget for Hand Calculations, and the financial management of aquaculture informational sheet.
+Consider using resources developed by the Marine Advisory Program at VIMS including the 2012 Cultchless (single seed) Oyster Crop Budget for Virginia which includes the Oyster Budget User Manual, and the small scale and medium scale budget spreadsheets.